syncfusion-content/blazor-docs/blazor/diagram-component/annotations/appearance.md

 | ReadOnly | Enables or disables whether the annotation to be read only or not. |
 | None | Disables all behaviors of Annotation. |

->**Note :**
->The default value is AnnotationConstraints.InheritReadOnly for constraints property of the annotation.
+> The default value is AnnotationConstraints.InheritReadOnly for constraints property of the annotation.

 Refer to `Constraints` to learn about how to enable or disable the annotation constraints.